 I wish I had.
 I hope I will.

 I hope that my artistic practice has its drivers license and can take me far from here, because I don’t.

 The way I absorb my environment, and the way it absorbs me.

-I have been living in Belgium for almost 3 years now, and of course, coming from Portugal I perceive lots of differences.
+I am living in Belgium for almost 3 years now, and of course, coming from Portugal I perceive lots of differences.

 Since I am an emerging artist, my perception of this matter is somewhat adjusting and adapting itself with all the information I am gathering lately.
 That information can either come from Portugal or from the other side of the world.
-The broad connection of the contemporary cultural scene is what made me incontact with Belgrado Bijenale.
+The broad connection of the contemporary cultural scene is what made me in contact with Belgrade Biennial.

 That specific possibility, in a way, describes how the approach to any contemporary movement can be mutual.
 So, maybe, a main point of contemporary cultural scene, is how that universality affects enclosed culture (not so closed anymore), and what do we absorb from it, differently.
 In practice, out of the virtual access, money is a problem right?